 Portland is the port city of Maine, with the biggest population and a very busy harbor of commercial and pleasure yachts.
 Because Portland is such a happening place, it's fun to visit by boat, cruising past Two Lights, The Portland Headlight, Bug Light and into the Fore River.
-DiMillos in Portland is the main stay for marinas, many docks slips, and a lively boating community.
-You are steps to DiMillos floating restaurants, J's Oyster House, RiRas, American Flatbread, all the Old Port shops plus loads of great Portland restaurants, bars, cafes and art galleries.
+DiMillos is in downtown Portland with many docks slips, and a lively boating community.
+You are steps to J's Oyster House, RiRas, American Flatbread, all the Old Port shops plus loads of great Portland restaurants, bars, cafes and art galleries.

 Diamond Cove is a protected little harbor on the northeastern side of Great Diamond Island in Casco Bay, where you can moor or rent a dockslip.
 The beautiful Diamond Island was once an artist colony, then a military base from 1891-1945.
 You will see the brick buildings on the hillside if you walk from the marina up the hill to explore the 77-acre island, though much of it is private.
 Diamond Cove Restaurant has a pretty setting, there is also a small General Store, visit these between ferry passenger flocks, or just enjoy drinks on your boat in what locals call Cocktail Cove while you watch ferry passengers come and go.